Friday, March 29, 2024

 By this logic I of course then do controversially consider the Byzantine Empire to not be authentically Roman anymore once it’s instead speaking Greek.
 Every History YouTuber defending the Byzantines’ status as Roman acts like they’re going against popular opinion when in fact few actually interested in the topic disagree with them, but I do.
 Rome isn’t a Gender being Roman requires more than self identification.

-Now the counter argument to denying the Byzantines’ true Romans status based on Language is often that the East spoke Greek more then Latin already well before the split into separate States.
+Now the counter argument to denying the Byzantines’ true Roman status based on Language is often that the East spoke Greek more then Latin already well before the split into separate States.
 But to me that just proves my point more, Rome only subjugated the East they never truly assimilated it.
 Now I do consider the Eastern Empire still Romans ruling the majority Greek population for a while after the administrative split and even after the West is popularly considered to have fallen.
 Justinian I consider to be a Roman, but Heraclius was Greek.
+Phokas's overthrow of Maurice I've come to view as the key turning point.

 Now you may respond “okay some today descend culturally if not genealogically from Ancient Romans, that doesn’t mean there isn’t a discontinuity between the Ancient Roman State and the States modern Romans live in”.
 So now I shall go on to argue for the continuity of the State but it is complicated.